sikang99/pion-sfu-example/README.md

 This server example is modfied and enhanced from the original version of pion [sfu-minmal](https://github.com/pion/webrtc/tree/master/examples/sfu-minimal).
-Please contact to Stoney Kang, sikang99@gmail.com
+If any interest, please contact to Stoney Kang with sikang99@gmail.com

 ## Reference